johnmurage/johnmurage.github.io/_posts/2025-12-26-Introduction-to-Data-Science-and-Artificial-Intellegence.md

 Translates research into production systems

 ## Outline the Data Science Methodology in line with best practice standards e.g. CRISP-DM
+CRISP-DM stands for Cross-Industry Standard Process for Data Mining.
+CRISP-DM is a process model that describes the standard phases of a data science project, from understanding the business problem to deploying a solution.

+Business Understanding
+        ↓
+Data Understanding
+        ↓
+Data Preparation
+        ↓
+Modeling
+        ↓
+Evaluation
+        ↓
+Deployment

 ## Identify real-world applications and case studies of each
 ## Working on the first first Data Project on Web Data Scraping